 Substack’s loyalty to writers and its simplistic email editor means it’s not particularly flexible for newsletter owners who want to grow, expand, and experiment with different techniques.

-There are very few (read: zero) email templates to work from—instead, all emails tend to look the same.
+However, there are very few (read: zero) email templates to work from—instead, all emails tend to look the same.
 Everyone has the same welcome page with a short blurb and a sign-up form, and your “unique” homepage is just a collection of past newsletters presented in a newspaper-style format.
 While it’s pretty basic, users can play around a little bit with the design by adding a logo and changing the background color.

 Users can edit their Substack homepage by adding a logo and changing the background color.